A MUTUALLY BENEFICIAL RELATIONSHIP

 In fact, the link between bees and almonds is so important that the relationships between almond growers and their beekeepers often go back years or even generations.

 Committed to Health

 Learn about the causes of bee health decline - PDFAfter almond pollination in the early spring, commercial bees travel the country, pollinating more than 90 crops, and their hives continue to build momentum and gain strength.
-But a variety of factors have led to a widely documented and concerning decline in honey bee health, especially during the winter months.
-Key factors include the Varroa mite (a serious pest that attacks bees in beehives and transmits diseases), other pests and diseases, a decrease in natural pollen sources, lack of genetic diversity in bee stock, and pesticide exposure.
+But a variety of factors have led to a widely documented and concerning decline in honey bee health.
+Key factors include the Varroa mite (a serious pest that attacks bees in beehives and transmits diseases), other pests and diseases, a decrease in natural pollen sources, lack of genetic diversity in bee stock, and pesticide exposure.5

-Overall, the number of hives in the U.S. counted at the end of summer has remained relatively stable over the last 15-20 years*.
-However, winter hive losses make it harder for beekeepers to maintain their hives, putting at risk many of the foods we count on for a stable, nutritious food supply.5
+Overall, the number of honey bee hives in the U.S. has remained relatively stable over the past two decates and 2014 marked a 20-year high.6 However, summer and over wintering hive losses are of concern because they make it harder for beekeepers to maintain their hives, putting at risk many of the foods we count on for a stable, nutritious food supply.4

 That’s why the Almond Board of California has taken extraordinary steps to be good partners to beekeepers in promoting bee health.
-We have funded pollination research for nearly four decades and, since making honey bee health a focus in 1995, have invested almost $1.6 million in industry-funded research.
-We’ve focused on several different research areas, including:
+We have funded pollination research for nearly four decades and, since making honey bee health a focus in 1995, have invested more than $1.2 million in industry-funded reseach, more than any other crop or commodity group.7 We’ve focused on several different research areas, including:

 - Bee nutrition

 - Genetic stock improvement

 - Understanding the impact of pesticides and how to minimize exposure to them